Pranitan-witt/openteam/SOLUTION.md

 ### Task 02 – Fix‑the‑Bug

 - Language: Go
-- Approach: try to use mutex to lock the variable
+- Approach: ~~Output is only want to avoid the duplication so I decided to keep it simple for reduce time for other problem~~ After trying to not use mutex so I already got it that I misunderstand the problem
-- Why: Should use realible library to generate the uuid instead if id not necessary to order
+- Why: Should use realible library to generate the uuid instead if id not necessary to order and need to use mutex to lock the accessibility of worker
-- Time spent: ~3 min
+- Time spent: ~7 min

 ### Task 03 – Sync-Aggregator